How to Modernize a Dated Hutch

 The only prep work I did (besides removing the stickers) was remove the doors and clean the hutch.

 I love this cleanser because it’s all natural, smells great, and gets the job done!

-I always mix my paint with BB Frösch Paint Transformer.
+I always add BB Frösch Paint Transformer to my paint.
 This allows the paint to bond to the surface I am painting without any of the prep work.
 Notice how I didn’t have to prime or sand before getting started?
 Awesome!

 For this sample size of paint I mixed two tablespoons of powder with 1 1/2 tablespoons of water.
-I mixed in these squeeze bottles until a got a donut glazed consistency (krispy kreme anyone?), then added the whole sample jar of paint.
+I mixed in these squeeze bottles until I got a donut glazed consistency (krispy kreme anyone?), then I added the whole sample jar of paint.

 Mix until all combined and you can no longer see any white.